vlang/v/doc/docs.md

 	bar: MyStruct{123} // MyStruct will be converted to MySumType type automatically }
 if x.bar is MyStruct {
-	// x.bar is automatically casted
+	// x.bar is automatically cast
 	println(x.bar)
 } else if x.bar is MyStruct2 {
 	new_var := x.bar as MyStruct2